IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/aug/2018-08-26-escaping-orm.md

 {% gist d76e82628aa3159ce9b4faa0fda1793b %}

-However, physical collocation of data from multiple modules doesn't automatically means that these modules should have coupling.
+However, physical collocation of data from multiple modules doesn't automatically mean that these modules must have coupling.
 The following code retrieves comments and authors data for each comment with just two calls to respective modules.

 {% gist 8d837f48f67f8f4b35c10fd874ffba0d %}

+As you may notice, our modular mapping is highly optimized for writes, but reads might lead to higher complexity.
-Sometimes it's not enough to have one model for both reads and writes.
+Sometimes it's just not enough to have one model for both reads and writes.
 Writes are supposed to operate as little data as possible in the simplest possible way.
 Reads are completely different.
 They aggregate data from multiple sources and provide advanced querying capabilities such as filtering, pattern matching, pagination.
 The solution is to create a separate model that fits domain use cases for reads ([CQRS](https://martinfowler.com/bliki/CQRS.html)).
 It might be as simple as just providing a set of objects that query the database using raw SQL or as complex as synchronizing our data with a full-text search engine.
 I remember one project on which we needed to provide full-text search capabilities for the data stored in the Oracle database.
 We decided to use Hibernate Search on top of traditional JPA mapping.
-It was a dead-end.
 Today I would seriously consider having a separate model.

 ## Cross-Module Requirements

 Here comes a new requirement.
 When ticket status is updated to "done" set remaining time to 0.

-Traditionally we'd implement this requirement as follows.
+Traditionally we'd implement this requirement creating a dependency between ticket management and time tracking functionality.

 {% gist 57769914c84d228e407e39002ac4cd16 %}

-As you may notice, we coupled ticket management functionality to time tracking.
+While using modular mapping, you might think of creating a service that provides a layer on top of `ticket` and `time tracker`.
+However, this solution is not better than the traditional one and leads to the same dependency between two modules.

-Alternatively, we can use publish-subscribe mechanism between `ticket` and `time tracker` module.
+Alternatively, we can implement the publish-subscribe mechanism to preserve the independence between `ticket` and `time tracker`.

 ![alt text](https://bit.ly/2PkOjmm?style=centered "publish-subscribe")

 `ticket` module publishes events for each status change, while `time tracker` processes them in the time tracking context.

 {% gist ecb7950320085366d4096a66325b3760 %}

+You can imagine how this simple solution naturally evolves into a scalable distributed system with services asynchronously communicating via messaging middleware without any "big bang" rewrite.

-## Conclusion
+## Summary

-I'd advise careful research of the read and write patterns in your software system.
-General solutions recommended in tutorials don't fit all the problems.
-Lean towards the simplest, consistent and modular model and keep in mind that there might be more than one model to solve the problem in the most optimal way.
+Finally, it appears that the ORM is not the main problem.
+You can still use this tool while keeping an eye on the system modularity.
+And modularity is a key that enables agility.
+With a reduced complexity of our system components and a clearly defined contract between them, we can build better software that serves its purpose and aims towards the future.